-- 1. Social identities that relate, in this context, to the general characteristics assigned to a label by a particular culture.
-In our society, for example, different characteristics are assigned to labels like "old" and "young" and these define appropriate behaviours for these age statuses. - 2.
-Personal identities that relate, in this context, to the different ways individuals, with their different cultural histories, interpret a label.
+1. Social identities that relate to the general characteristics assigned to a label by a particular culture.
+In our society, for example, different characteristics are assigned to labels like "old" and "young" and these define appropriate behaviours for these age statuses.

+2. Personal identities that relate to the different ways individuals, with their different cultural histories, interpret a label.
 Not all "old people" interpret the label in the same way.